TinDang97/DPS_Util/README.md

 #### Attributes dict:

 - **AttrDict**: will help you get value of key via attributes.
 Implement attrdict.AttrDict
-- **FixedDict**: help cover your dict with (keys, values) that was defined before.
+- **DefaultDict**: help cover your dict with (keys, values) that was defined before.
 Implement from AttrDict
-- **FixedTypeDict**: help cover your dict when set item.
-Implement from FixedDict.
+- **TypedDict**: help cover your dict when set item.
+Implement from AttrDict.
-- **UniqueTypeDict**: dict only access one type for all element.
+- **DefaultTypeDict**: dict only access one type for all element.
+- Support initial attrdict with iterable, generator.
+- Support to_buffer method with optimize compression.
+- Support recreate dict with from_buffer.
+- Lightweight than pickle.dumps

 #### Environement:
 - **Environment**: Auto pair environment parameters fit with default, which provided before.